-- Specialised sensory equipment available to all children when required such as: ear defenders, weighted blankets, blackout tent, fidget toys, weighted cushions, wobble cushions, wedge cushions, therapy balls, and tactile, vestibular and oral motor equipment.
+- Specialised sensory equipment available to all children when required for sensory needs such as: ear defenders, weighted blankets, blackout tent, fidget toys, weighted cushions, wobble cushions, wedge cushions, therapy balls, and tactile, vestibular and oral motor equipment.
 Sensory Diet list and bags.

 (vii) Strategies to support/develop literacy inc. reading:

 - Differentiated work and resources is used consistently to enable access to the curriculum.

 - There is a programme of continual staff training and development in curriculum specific areas.

 - Specialist English and Dyslexia teachers available to support teachers and children when required.

 - Accredited external courses are available to pupils according to individual needs.

 - The use of pre-teaching strategies is used for new vocabulary/challenging concepts.

 - Literacy skills are further developed through the use of Apple Ipad Applications